corda/corda/docs/source/key-concepts-djvm.rst

   systemProperties = { "net.corda.djvm" = true }

 This will cause your node to sandbox every call to ``Contract.verify``.
-If your transaction contains any source of non-determinism, transaction verification will fail.
+If your transaction contains a source of non-determinism, transaction verification will fail.

 Alternatively, you can enable the DJVM when creating nodes via DemoBench by ticking the ``Deterministic Contract Verification`` checkbox